jiueseppe/info550-test-repo/README.md

 # My third commit

-Here is som text for my third.
+Here is some text for my third.

 # My test branch